proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 ## Conclusion

 I'm pretty happy with Apple's [solution](https://github.com/apple/swift-evolution/blob/master/proposals/0166-swift-archival-serialization.md) to the problem of archiving Swift value types.
 The fact that it doesn't just work in every case is not at reason not to use it.
 Some assembly is required.
 This may change.
-For now, using a lightweight, intermediate type as a way station between here and there helps keep the transition readable and safe.
+For now, using a lightweight, private **intermediate type** as a way station between a pristine Swift type and its stringly-typed JSON counterpart helps keep the transition readable and safe.